 While at the University of Utah, I started practicing my craft.
 Basically, making horrible films, screwing up a ton, and then learning from my mistakes!
 Try, fail, and repeat.
 I always wanted to shoot Hollywood films.
 Documentaries never factored into the equation.
 It wasn’t until moving to New York that documentary film revealed itself to me.

-My first job out of school was working as a rental tech at AbelCine in NY.
+My first job out of college was working as a rental tech at AbelCine in NY.
 Sending off camera packages to travel the world and tell incredible stories opened my eyes to the world of documentaries.
-I was able to not only learn the of equipment, but also meet camera assistants, cinematographers, directors and producers.
+I was able to not only learn the equipment, but also meet camera assistants, cinematographers, directors and producers.
 This led me down the path of where I am now.

 I worked as a freelance camera assistant for 10 years with some of the best documentary cinematographers, sound recordists and directors, learning every step of the way from those far more adept and experienced than myself.
 I am now a cinematographer telling those same stories that got me excited from day one.